metadriverse/metadrive/docs/source/index.rst

 - Lidar

 Various cameras can be equipped on your autonomous driving car to sense the environment.
-Lidar in PGDrive is a pseudu-lidar.
-Besides the could points, the information of surrounding vehicles like speed, position, heading can also be obtained from lidar.
+Lidar in PGDrive is a pseudu-lidar, which can provide both could points, but also the information of surrounding vehicles like speed, position, heading.

 Based on procedural generation technology, our map generator can generate numerous maps and driving scenes, in which your AI driver can interact with other traffic vehicles driven by IDM model.